 Netopia Payments

-The Netopia Payments integration lets you collect payments directly in your DRUID conversational flows.
-With this integration, your chatbot can guide users through a seamless payment experience—from capturing billing and shipping details to generating a secure payment link through Netopia Payments.
+The Netopia Payments integration lets you collect payments directly in your conversational flows.
+With this integration, your AI Agent can guide users through a seamless payment experience—from capturing billing and shipping details to generating a secure payment link through Netopia Payments.

-When users reach the payment step in a conversation, the bot prompts them to enter the required details (such as billing and shipping information, depending on your flow configuration).
-Once all necessary data is provided, the bot automatically sends the user a payment link generated by Netopia.
+When users reach the payment step in a conversation, the AI Agent prompts them to enter the required details (such as billing and shipping information, depending on your flow configuration).
+Once all necessary data is provided, the AI Agent automatically sends the user a payment link generated by Netopia.
 Users can then complete the transaction securely through the Netopia payment gateway.

 This integration streamlines your sales or billing processes by combining conversational engagement with fast, secure online payments—all within the chat interface.